a-patel/LiteXCache/README.md

 ### Step 1 : Install the package

-Choose one kinds of caching type that you needs and install it via Nuget.
+Choose one kinds of caching type that you needs and install it via [Nuget](https://www.nuget.org/profiles/iamaashishpatel).
+To install LiteXCache, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

 ```Powershell
 PM> Install-Package LiteX.Cache
 PM> Install-Package LiteX.Cache.Redis